BATS WITHOUT BORDERS

 Conservation Careers Fair in Zambia

-Bats without Borders was delighted to take part in the Conservation Careers Fair in Zambia organised by Wildlife Crime Prevention (WCP) on Thursday 8th September 2022.
+Bats without Borders was delighted to take part in the Conservation Careers Fair in Zambia organised by Wildlife Crime Prevention (WCP).

 Thank you to Helen, Alison, Bernard and Danny (aka #teamZambia) for going along to engage early career professionals about bats and bat research and conservation!